Litigation boutiques offer an intensive yet supportive learning environment for young lawyers – expect your skills to grow, and grow fast.

 What makes Holwell Shuster & Goldberg stand out as a place to practice litigation?

-BG: Three things:culture, responsibility, and breadth of practice.
-Folks here simply care about one another, and while we have high expectations of ourselves and our work, the partners treat associates and staff like people.
+BG: Three things: culture, responsibility, and breadth of practice.
+The culture here is really thick—folks simply care about one another, and while we have high expectations of ourselves and our work, the partners treat associates and staff like people.
+Unfortunately, the same is not true in many BigLaw firms.
 Then there is responsibility.
-At HSG as an associate you often take the lead on drafting pleadings, motions, and briefs.
-That means a lot is expected of you, which can be both terrifying and exhilarating – but that’s what makes the practice of law fun.
+At HSG, as an associate, you often take the lead on drafting pleadings, motions, and briefs.
+That means a lot is expected of you, which can be both terrifying and exhilarating—but that’s what makes the practice of law fun.

-MS: We have an extraordinary combination of highly talented and caring lawyers and staff who came to HSG because they were attracted by our culture, clients, and caseload.
-We have a strong foundation in place, but lawyers who join us now are still getting in at the start of something.
+MS: We think we have an extraordinary combination of highly talented and caring lawyers and staff who came to HSG because they were attracted by our culture, clients, and caseload.
+A decade after we started with just four lawyers, we’re well-established as a brand name in the New York and national market, but still young enough that everyone here plays a meaningful role in building the firm.
+In short: we have a great foundation, but lawyers who join us now are still getting in at the start of something.
 There’s an excitement to building something from the ground up, which is still very much in the air here.
-It contributes to the friendly culture we’ve built and work very hard to maintain.
+It contributes to the friendly culture we’ve built and work hard to maintain.

 What advice do you have for students looking to work within a litigation boutique?

-MS: Students should come prepared to contribute and roll up their sleeves.
-Many litigation boutiques, like HSG, tend to staff matters leanly and have flat teams where younger lawyers will get a lot of exposure to partners, clients, and lawyers at other firms.
+MS: I don’t think students need to prepare much differently for a litigation boutique than for a larger firm, clerkship, or government position.
+I would say, though, that they should come prepared to roll up their sleeves and contribute.
+Many litigation boutiques, like HSG, have “flat” teams where younger lawyers will get a lot of exposure to partners, clients, and lawyers at other firms.
 That presents wonderful opportunities for growth and learning.
-There’s not a lot of waiting your turn at many boutiques – at least that’s the hope.
+There’s not a lot of “waiting your turn” at HSG—at least that’s the hope.
+As much as possible, junior lawyers should be prepared, and eager, to take depositions, argue motions, and communicate directly with clients.